Hamza-chao/Exploring_air_quality/project-report.md

 Explanation

 For these charts, my goal was to illustrate the distribution of various pollutants across all states, as well as the distribution of different commute mode percentages across the states.

+Final Thoughts

+For these charts, I aimed to enhance clarity by implementing a dropdown menu selection feature.
+To achieve this, I needed to transpose certain columns into rows, preparing them for integration with the dropdown option.